Volvo Repair in Meridian and Caldwell, ID

 Your Trusted Shop for Volvo Repair

-When your Volvo needs repairs, you can bring your car to Heritage Auto Repair in Meridian.
+When your Volvo needs repairs, you can bring your car to Heritage Auto Repair in Meridian and Caldwell.
 Our owner Tony Zanders makes sure their highly trained mechanics receive ongoing training in automotive technology and auto repair services, and will offer you dealer quality knowledge and experience without the dealership pricing.
 Your car will go through an inspection and safety check, and all needed repairs will be thoroughly explained for your approval.
 We will never recommend repairs that aren't absolutely necessary.
 So why not give us a try?
 If you are in Ada County or surrounding areas, schedule an appointment at Heritage Auto Repair today!
 You can schedule an appointment with us online or give us a call at 208-887-1442.